amccarty/dot/README.md

 mongodb-org-mongos-2.6.8-1.x86_64.rpm
 mongodb-org-2.6.8-1.x86_64.rpm
 ```
-**NOTE:** Many of the steps below contain special instructions for Air Gap installs, denoted by an "**Air Gap**" section immediately following the step in question.
+**NOTE:** Some of the steps below contain alternative instructions for Air Gap installs, denoted by a bulleted "**Air Gap Installation**".

 ## Anaconda Repo Installation
 The following sections detail the steps required to install Anaconda Repo.